Chania Introduction Walking Tour, Chania

 9) Church of Saint Rocco

 On Splantzia Square, now Platia 1821, is the Church of Saint Rocco.
 It is a small squarish building constructed during the Venetian period of Chania in 1630.
 Saint Rocco is considered to be a protective patron against the plague.
-Under the building cornice is the inscription, "DEDICATED TO EXCELLENT AND MAXIMUM GOD AND ST ROCCO 1630."
+Under the building cornice is the inscription, "DEDICATED TO EXCELLENT AND MAXIMUM GOD AND Saint ROCCO 1630."

 The church served as a military command post during the Ottoman era.
 While the State of Crete and until 1925, it was a police station.
 The church was probably built after the plague outbreak.
 Saint Rocco was already charged with protecting against cholera.
 Today the church is used mostly for temporary art exhibitions.